18-VK/Dot-net/Phase1-CSharp_And_DotNet_core_fundamental/18.LINQ/EFCore/Notes.md

-As we have seen that we can use LINQ with in-Memory collection and with XML/JSON There are one for use case of it, that is use for querying relation DB.
+As we have seen that we can use LINQ with in-Memory collection and with XML/JSON There are one for use case of it, that is use for querying relational DB.

 ORM (Object–Relational Mapping)
 -------------------------------
 ORM (Object–Relational Mapping) is a technique that maps objects in your programming language (like C#classes) to tables in a relational database (like SQL Server, MySQL, PostgreSQL, etc.).

 It allows you to work with database data as regular C# objects, instead of manually writing SQL queries.